naturalatlas/tilestrata-vtile-composite/README.md

 # tilestrata-vtile-composite
-Tilestrata plugin from compositing vector tiles from multiple layers A [TileStrata](https://github.com/naturalatlas/tilestrata) plugin for compositing vector tiles from multiple layers which are typically from the [tilestrata-vtile](https://github.com/naturalatlas/tilestrata-vtile) plugin.
+A [TileStrata](https://github.com/naturalatlas/tilestrata) plugin for compositing vector tiles from multiple layers which are typically from the [tilestrata-vtile](https://github.com/naturalatlas/tilestrata-vtile) plugin.

 ### Sample Usage